 For patients who do not meet one of the criteria above, medical therapy is recommended based on data from the randomized trials, which showed that renal-artery stenting plus medical therapy had no significant benefit over medical therapy alone for preventing adverse cardiovascular or renal events (1 Treatment reference Renal artery stenosis is a decrease in blood flow through one or both of the main renal arteries or their branches.
 Renal artery occlusion is a complete blockage of blood flow through one or... read more ).
-Angiotensin-converting enzyme (ACE) inhibitors, angiotensin II receptor blockers, or renin inhibitors can be used in unilateral and, if GFR is monitored closely, in bilateral renal artery stenosis.
-These drugs can reduce GFR and increase serum BUN and creatinine levels.
+Angiotensin-converting enzyme (ACE) inhibitors, angiotensin II receptor blockers, or renin inhibitors can be used in unilateral and, if glomerular filtration rate (GFR) is monitored closely, in bilateral renal artery stenosis.
+These drugs can reduce GFR and increase serum blood urea nitrogen and creatinine levels.
 If GFR decreases enough to increase serum creatinine, calcium channel blockers (eg, amlodipine, felodipine) or vasodilators (eg, hydralazine, minoxidil) should be added or substituted.

 Renal artery stenosis or occlusion may be acute (usually due to thromboembolism) or chronic (usually due to atherosclerosis or fibromuscular dysplasia).